Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Introduction

 \section{Introduction}

 The detections of the gravitational waves from a binary black hole~\cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq} have opened a new window onto the black holes in our universe.
 The signal from compact object binaries typically consists of three phases: inspiral, merger, and ringdown.
 The ringdown phase, characterized by a superposition of damped sinusoids known as quasinormal modes (QNMs)~\cite{Vishveshwara:1970zz,Press:1971wr}, is particularly significant as it represents the final perturbed black hole settling down to a Kerr black hole~(see, e.g., reviews~\cite{Kokkotas:1999bd,Berti:2009kk,Konoplya:2011qq}).
-The frequencies and damping rates of these QNMs are uniquely determined by the mass and spin of the final Kerr black hole, offering a powerful tool for ``black hole spectroscopy", which tests the predictions of General Relativity measuring the QNMs of the remnant~~\cite{Detweiler:1980gk,Berti:2005ys,Berti:2025hly}.
+The frequencies and damping rates of these QNMs are uniquely determined by the mass and spin of the final Kerr black hole under the assumption that General Relativity is correct, the effects of surrounding matter fields are negligible, and hence the Kerr hypothesis holds.
+Therefore, measurement of the QNM frequencies offers a powerful tool for ``black hole spectroscopy", which tests the predictions of General Relativity ~~\cite{Detweiler:1980gk,Berti:2005ys,Berti:2025hly}.